Hampstead: 20th century

 Cultural attractions in the area include the Freud Museum, Keats House, Kenwood House, Fenton House, the Isokon building, Burgh House (which also houses Hampstead Museum), and the Camden Arts Centre.
 The large Victorian Hampstead Town Hall was recently converted and extended as an arts centre.

-On 14 August 1975 Hampstead entered the UK Weather Records with the Highest 155-min total rainfall at 169 mm.
-As of November 2008 this record remains.
+On 14 August 1975, Hampstead entered the UK Weather Records with the Highest 155-min total rainfall at 169 mm.
+As of November 2008, this record remains unbroken.

 The average price of a property in Hampstead was £1.5 million in 2018.